 Effective Date 2026-03-07

-Specialties Affected Wound care, burn care, plastic surgery, long-term care, home health
+Specialties Affected Wound care, burn care, plastic surgery, dermatology, long-term care, home health

-Key Action Audit documentation for all porcine skin and gradient pressure dressing claims to confirm the covered indications are clearly recorded before billing
+Key Action Audit your porcine skin and gradient pressure dressing claims against the three covered indications before March 7, 2026

-CMS Porcine Skin and Gradient Pressure Dressing Coverage Criteria and Medical Necessity Requirements 2026
+CMS Porcine Skin and Gradient Pressure Dressings Coverage Criteria and Medical Necessity Requirements 2026

 #Covered Indication